Program of BIGS 2018

 Session Chair: Dan J. Kim, University of North Texas

 - How to Fight Cybercrimes on the Cloud?
-(Jeb Linton, IBM Watson and Cloud Platform)
+(Mari Heiser, IBM Cloud)

 - Bot-Driven Opinion Rigging Scandal: Druking Experience on a Portal Naver in South Korea (Sangpil Han, Arizona State University)

-- Concept and Practices of the Bright eMail and Bright Cloud (Jae Kyu Lee, SUSTech and KAIST and Dan J. Kim, University of North Texas)
+- Concept and Practices of the Bright eMail and Bright Cloud (Jae Kyu Lee, Southern University of Science and Technology, and Dan J. Kim, University of North Texas)